Delhi University has allocated around 6,079 supernumerary UG seats for 2025–26 session; 3,263 in CW, 1,091 in ECA, and 1,725 in Sports quotas.

 Admission Deadlines

-Candidates allotted seats in these categories must accept their allocation by the deadlines mentioned on the DU portal.
+Candidates allotted seats in these categories will have to accept their allocation by deadlines mentioned on DU portal.
 This includes document verification at the allotted college and payment of admission fees.
-"Failure to complete these steps within the stipulated timeline will result in forfeiture of the seat," reads a statement issued by DU.
+"Failure to complete these steps within the stipulated timeline will result in forfeiture of the seat," reads a statement by DU.

 Part of DU’s Larger Admission Reforms

-This year’s UG admissions at DU have been seen several reforms, including a new tiebreaker system using Class 10 board marks for applicants with identical CUET scores, the launch of new courses, and an expansion of certain quotas to postgraduate programmes.
-As of now, over 80,000 students have already accepted seats across various categories in the ongoing UG admission rounds.
+This year’s UG admissions at DU have been seen several reforms, including a new tiebreaker system using Class 10 board marks for applicants with identical CUET scores, launch of new courses, and an expansion of certain quotas to PG courses.
+Till now more than 80,000 students have already accepted seats across various categories in ongoing UG admission rounds.

 Read More: